Orange County Commissioner, District 1

 My most important legacy as an environmental leader will be my initiatives to make environmental protection a separate function of Orange County government so that it now gets special attention and emphasis.
 In the past, environmental issues were handled by the Planning Department.
 To change that I proposed several initiatives, implemented by the commissioners.
-A fundamental one was the creation of a separate department for the environment, the Environment and Resource Conservation Department (now Department of Environment, Agriculture, Parks and Recreation).
+A fundamental one was the creation, in 1998, of a separate department for the environment, the Environment and Resource Conservation Department (now Department of Environment, Agriculture, Parks and Recreation).
 With this new department, the county was able to focus on clean air, clean water, and other environmental concerns.
-I also proposed the creation of the Commission for the Environment and promoted far-sighted studies of the county's groundwater resources before there was a crisis, like a drought.
+I also proposed the creation of the Commission for the Environment, established in 1997, and promoted far-sighted studies of the county's groundwater resources before there was a crisis, like a drought.

 The most well-known of my initiatives is the creation of the county's nationally recognized Lands Legacy Program, the first comprehensive county land acquisition program in North Carolina.
 To implement a Comprehensive Resource Conservation Program, now called the "Lands Legacy Program," was an important task and a top priority in my 1998 proposal for the new environmental department.
 The June 1998 action by the commissioners establishing the department called for the creation and implementation of this long-term program for the acquisition of some of the County's most critical natural and cultural resources, such as forests, farmland, historic sites, and other significant resources.

 I believe it is important to continue to promote initiatives for the protection of our groundwater and air quality, for preservation of our natural resources and farmland, and for responsible land use planning and sustainable growth, and will work for the implementation of our comprehensive plan.